What is Loss Prevention? A Complete Guide

 • Location: The cost of living and operating in different areas can also impact pricing.

-How to Budget for Loss Prevention
+How to Create Your Loss Prevention Budget

 Budgeting for security requires a bit of planning, but it’s a straightforward process.
 The key is to strike a balance between cost and quality.
 Start by doing a thorough assessment of your business’s specific security needs.
 Walk through your property and review past incident reports to identify high-risk areas and times.
 Are your stockrooms vulnerable?
 Do you see more suspicious activity during closing hours?
 Answering these questions helps you define what you need.